dgonzalb/BambooPaymentDoc/content/es/Payouts/Overview/Payout-Balances.md

 The Bamboo Payouts feature offers you the possibility to see the three balance types in two models:

 * **Simplified Model**: a single balance for Payouts.<br>
-In this case, the payout amount and the fee charged are deducted from your global balance.
+In this case, Bamboo deducts the payout amount and the fee charged from your global balance..

 ![](/assets/Payouts/Payouts3_en.png)